songyaos/shortest_path/README.md

 # shortest_path

-a map reduce program to find the shortest path between web pages.
+a map reduce program to find the shortest path from the source node to any node reachable.

+if you want to find the path to a specific node, trivial changes would be needed to stop the search in time.

 The shortest_path.jar file(in the develop branch) can be used in the following way:

 1.If you run it on hadoop cluster

 hadoop jar shortest_path.jar shortest_path.shortest_path input_path output_path intermediate_path
-source_page destination_page
+source_page

   -parameters